phamcongthuy/challenge/README.md

+# LA2050 Activation Challenge

 * [How to make changes](#how-to-make-changes)
 * [How to develop locally](#how-to-develop-locally)
 * [Generating responsive images](#generating-responsive-images)
 * [Handy guides](#handy-guides)

-# LA2050 Activation Challenge

-A website for the LA2050 Activation Challenge
+This is website for the LA2050 Activation Challenge

 https://activation.la2050.org